int128/deployment-action/README.md

 - On push of a tag, the environment name is the tag name like `tags/v1.0.0`
 - Otherwise, the environment name is pair of workflow name and event name, like `workflow/schedule`

-You can implicitly set the environment name by the input.
+You can explicitly set the environment name by the input.

 This action deletes all deployments of the environment name before creation.
 It keeps the timeline of pull request clean.